 If you know your loved one wanted direct cremation, or you decided upon it on their behalf, once the cremation is complete, you then have to think about what they might want you to do with their ashes.
 There are lots of options and you might want to talk to your family to see what they feel is the right avenue to take.
 You don’t even have to decide right away, if you don’t want.
 You can keep the ashes forever or until you figure out what you want to do.

-If you are ready to talk about cremation or even traditional services with funeral homes in Northern Cambria, PA, the professionals at Simple Alternatives Funeral Home & Crematory are here to help.
+If you are ready to talk about cremation or even traditional services with funeral homes in Northern Cambria, PA, the professionals at Simple Alternatives Funeral Home & Crematory in Windber PA are here to help.
 If you have questions after the processes are over, we’re still here for you.
 Call us at (814) 533-5832 and we’ll answer whatever questions you have and help you get to conclusions of your own.
 You can also visit us at 717 Main St Windber, PA 15963.